castacks/castacks.github.io/_team/yao.md

 image: /img/team/yaohe.png
 ---

 Yao He is a research associate in the AirLab.
-His research focuses on robust SLAM system in challenging environment and GNSS-denied localization in large scale outdoor environment.
-He is currently working on multiple projects across the lab, including DARPA Shared Airspace, CHAMP and MMPUG.
+His research focuses robot perception and navigation.
+He is currently working on the wildfire project.

 Prior to his current experience, Yao received his bachelor degree in Electronic Information Engineering from [the Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).